eslam-allam/spring-initializer-go/README.md

 ## Todo

 - [x] Add ability to pick project folder.
-- [ ] Add description to dependency entries.
+- [x] Add description to dependency entries.
 - [ ] Make the UI more intuitive.
-- [ ] Refactor this unsightly code.
+- [x] Refactor this unsightly code.
 - [ ] Add confirmation message when creating a new project.
+- [ ] Add simple-mode for smaller terminals.

 ## Issues